kubhekawandile/Kubernetes-Labs/writeup_1.md

 ## Lab 1: Familiarize with the Kubernetes Environment

-- Explored the cluster layout and practiced essential `kubectl` commands, listed resources using `kubectl get` and examined node details with
+- **Explored the cluster layout and practiced essential `kubectl` commands, listed resources using `kubectl get` and examined node details with,**

   ```bash
   kubectl get nodes -o wide
   ```
-- Identified control-plane and worker nodes, gaining comfort with the CLI and cluster structure.
+- **Identified control-plane and worker nodes, gaining comfort with the CLI and cluster structure.**

 ![Nodes](Evidence/Get_Nodes.png)
 ![Nodes](Evidence/OS_Flavour.png)